WasmCert/WasmCert-Coq/README.md

 A WebAssembly (aka Wasm) formalisation in Coq(Rocq), based on the [official specification](https://webassembly.github.io/spec/core/).

-(C) M. Bodin, P. Gardner, J. Pichon, C. Watt, X. Rao 2019-2026 - see LICENSE.txt (C) M. Bodin, P. Gardner, J. Pichon, C. Watt, X. Rao 2019-2026 - see LICENSE.txt
+(C) M. Bodin, P. Gardner, J. Pichon, C. Watt, X. Rao 2019-2026 - see LICENSE.txt

 The quotes from the WebAssembly standard (starting with `std-doc`) are (C) their respective authors.
-The files located in `src/Parray` are adapted from the Rocq kernel and therefore licensed under GNU LPGL 2.1 - see `src/Parray/LICENSE.LGPL`.
+The files located in `src/Parray` are adapted from the Rocq kernel and therefore licensed under GNU LGPL 2.1 - see `src/Parray/LICENSE.LGPL`.

 The current project formalises Wasm version 2.0 with the following additions:
 - [+] Subtyping systems (from the future funcref/GC extension proposals);
 - [+] Tail-call.

 SIMD execution is implemented via the corresponding evaluation functions in the reference implementations.
-The Rocq mechanisation uses opauqe opcodes (from the binary format) for parsing the SIMD instructions and handling their execution.
+The Rocq mechanisation uses opaque opcodes (from the binary format) for parsing the SIMD instructions and handling their execution.

 A large part of the old Wasm 1.0 formalisation has been published at [FM'21](https://link.springer.com/chapter/10.1007/978-3-030-90870-6_4), with many additions to the repository since then.